 Body language cues of a joyful parrot

-We look for relaxed posture, smooth feathering and soft vocalizations as signs of comfort.
-Playful hopping between perches, active preening and gentle beak touches toward a favourite person often mean a joyful parrot.
+We look for relaxed posture, smooth feathering, bright eyes, and soft vocalizations as signs of comfort.
+Playful hopping between perches, active preening, beak grinding before sleep, and gentle beak touches toward a favourite person often indicate a joyful parrot.

-Regurgitation directed at a familiar human can be an affectionate act in many species.
-When we see these behaviours, we encourage them with calm attention, short play sessions and tasty foraging treats.
+Regurgitation directed at a familiar human can be an affectionate act in many species, especially during bonding periods.
+When we observe these positive behaviours, we reinforce them with calm attention, short play sessions, verbal praise, and engaging foraging treats.

 Signs of stress or boredom and how we respond